Flux-periodic oscillations in proximitized core-shell nanowires: FLUX-PERIODIC OSCILLATIONS

 where the second term is the Zeeman interaction, the third and fourth terms account for spin-orbit coupling, the fifth term is the Darwin term, which can be seen as a kind of spin-orbit term for s-orbitals with zero angular momentum \cite{Hestenes_consistency}.

-Due to the Zeeman interaction the energy bands are slightly shifted to higher and lower energies for spin up and down, Fig. \ref{ab_osc_s}.
-The wavefunction becomes a composite entity for spin up and spin down, and the Hamiltonian \eqref{basicHam} with the Zeeman interaction is
+Due to the Zeeman interaction the energy bands are shifted to higher and lower energies for spin up and down, Fig. \ref{ab_osc_s}.
+The wavefunction becomes a composite entity for spin up and spin down, and the Hamiltonian in Eq.\ \eqref{basicHam} with the Zeeman interaction is given by

-where the magnetic moment of a spin-1/2 particle has magnitude $|\boldsymbol{\mu}|=ge\hbar/4m$.
+where $\sigma_0$ denotes a two by two identity matrix, $\sigma_z$ is a Pauli matrix and $|\vec{\mu}|=\hbar g_ee/4m$ is the magnetic moment for a spin-1/2 particle, given respectively in terms of the (effective) g-factor, charge and mass.
+For electrons, the spin g-factor has a value\cite{Odom_06} close to 2, however, for carriers in particular materials such as InSb, it becomes effectively much larger due to the contribution from orbital motion \cite{Nilsson2009}.
 The energy spectrum becomes spin dependent